Vauxhall Insignia Common Problems and Solutions

 Problem:

 There is water in the boot.
-In cold weather, the water can freeze, and in warmer weather, it can encourage musty smells and mould.
+In cold weather, the water can freeze, and in warmer weather, it can cause musty odours and mould.

 Solution:

-Your first step should be to try and block the two vents in the boot.
-This can, in some cases, resolve the issue.
+Your first step should be to try blocking the two vents in the boot.
+This can, in some cases, resolve the problem.
 More commonly reported is the need to apply a sealant to the rubber grommet on the right-hand side of the boot hinge.
-This should resolve the water problem.
+This should solve the water issue.

 Difficulty level